-- Modifications to your home or transport because of a severe disability suffered by you or a dependent
+- modifications to your home or transport, or disability aids required because of a severe disability suffered by you or a dependant

-- Mortgage assistance to prevent the forced sale of your residential home.
+- mortgage payments or assistance to prevent the forced sale of your residential home

 Terminal medical condition

-- Money withdrawn under this condition is tax-free.
+Lump-sum payments released under this condition are tax-free.

 Severe financial hardship

 You may be able to access your super if you’re having difficulty meeting reasonable and immediate family living expenses and you're receiving Commonwealth income support payments.

 If you’re under preservation age, you must have received Commonwealth income support payments for a continuous period of 26 weeks and be receiving these payments at the time of application.
 (You’ll need a letter from Services Australia confirming this.)